COMPARE TO OTHER COMPONENTS

 7.1.
 Working with Excel Formulas using IronXL

-After loading the workbook and worksheet, the following code sample can be used to either make changes to formulas or applied to specific cells.
+After loading the workbook and worksheet, the following code sample can be used to either make changes to formulas or apply them to specific cells.
 The code goes as follows:

 // Set Formulas